jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 ## Working outside of Yocto

 I usually find it more convenient to work on the kernel outside of the Yocto build system.
 Turn-around time between build iterations are definitely faster.
+It does require a little bit of setup first.

 ### Cross-compiler